benepass/swagger-ui-plugins/packages/hierarchical-tags/README.md

 To publish the github package, simply bump the version and run `npm publish`.

-To publish to unpkg, you need to change `package.json` and `.npmrc` to point everything to https://npmjs.org, remove the `@kael-shipman` prefix from the package name and then run `npm publish`.
-These changes should be reverted when finished and should not be committed.
+To publish to unpkg (via npmjs.org), just remove the `@kael-shipman` prefix from the package name and then run `npm publish` again.
+You should revert this change when you've successfully published the package.